unraid/docs/docs/unraid-os/manual/troubleshooting.md

   them to terminate (which they won't without human intervention).

-There are various timeouts that are started when a shutdown of the array is started that run in parallel ang many users find the defaults are too low for their particular workload:
+There are various timeouts that are started when a shutdown of the array is started that run in parallel and many users find the defaults are too low for their particular workload:

 - There is a timer in the **_Settings-\>VM Manager-\>VM Shutdown_**